COMET

 filtered_access_wdi

-This dataset is clearly not appropriate to answer question about the access to the overall access to institutions; however, it could be extremely useful if the scope of the research is narrowed to access to power utilities.
+This dataset is clearly not appropriate to answer questions about overall access to institutions; however, it could be extremely useful if the scope of the research is narrowed to access to power utilities.
 For example, we could use the dataset to visualize the growth in access to energy across the countries over the last 5 years.

 Test your knowledge